Layoff to Blastoff

 - What will I do for money?

 The hardest part for me was the next morning when I woke up.
 The realization hit me that I had nowhere to go.
 No one expected me to be anywhere or do anything.
 No structure.
 It was horrifying.

 There are many resources available for the recently laid off - help with resumes, job boards, unemployment compensation, job retraining, networking groups.
-The information is easy to find, and I’m sure many Hubbers have excellent resources as well.
+The information is easy to find.
 That’s the practical side of the issue.
 But there’s an emotional side as well.
 One that I feel needs to be addressed so that a person can move on in joy and passion.

 You see, I look at a layoff in a different light, based on my experience and hindsight, which is often 20-20.
 I view a layoff (or any type of job disruption) as an opportunity to step back and take stock.
 A layoff really is a wonderful gift.
-You may laugh at me.
-You may call me names.
-But I’ve discovered it’s true.
 I’ve heard so many stories of people who found new careers, ones they would never have even thought of prior to a layoff, that provided fulfillment and joy that their old job never would have.
 I’ve experienced that as well.